Aterian (NASDAQ:ATER) Updates FY 2021 Earnings Guidance

-Aterian (NASDAQ:ATER) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
+Aterian (NASDAQ:ATER) updated its FY 2021 earnings guidance on Friday.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $360 million-$390 million.

+A number of equities research analysts recently issued reports on the company.
+BTIG Research decreased their price target on Aterian from $45.00 to $36.00 and set a buy rating for the company in a research note on Friday.
+Roth Capital decreased their price target on Aterian from $40.00 to $30.00 and set a buy rating for the company in a research note on Wednesday.

 Aterian, Inc, together with its subsidiaries, operates as a technology-enabled consumer products company in North America and internationally.
 It provides Artificial Intelligence Mohawk e-Commerce Engine, a software technology platform, which uses machine learning, natural language processing, and data analytics to design, develop, market, and sell products.